KwanLab/Autometa/docs/source/contribution-guidelines.rst

 Contribution Guidelines
 =======================

- Need to add TO DO here
+.. todo:: Guidelines about how to contribute